dejoy-io/mini-apps-docs/apps-communication/events.md

 Occurs whenever the Settings Button was pressed.

 ### theme_changed
-Occurs whenever the theme was changed in the user's Dejoy app (including switching to night mode).
+Occurs whenever the theme was changed in the user's DeJoy app (including switching to night mode).

 Field	 | Type |	Description
 -|-|-